Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-Balanced posture support for long sits High arms can feel confining for lounging
+Balanced support for long sits High arms restrict lounging

 Joybird Briar Sleeper Sofa